GregorHolzer/Akka-Examples/railway-crossing/ReadMe.md

-# Akka Railway-Crossing Cluster Usage
+# Akka Railway-Crossing within a single Akka Cluster

+## Usage

 Each Crossing is identified by a `crossingId` and consists of four Components: